PR3MM/My-Projects/README.md

 # My Projects Portfolio

 Welcome to my GitHub portfolio, where I showcase multiple projects I've worked on.
-Each project is described below, along with links to their respective code .
+Each project has a GitHub Repository link, along with a Live Demo.

 ## Project 1: Coding Club